Who is eligible to apply?

 I don't have any formal work experience, can I apply?

 Yes.
-The ScotGrad programme is designed to give you that first piece of graduate-level work experience.
+The ScotGrad programme is designed to give you your first piece of graduate-level work experience.
 If a company is looking for any specific work experience, it will say so in the placement advert.

 I don't live near the placement company.
 Will I be helped to move?